NorskHelsenett/shorty/README.md

 - Admin user management through email registration.
 A admin user can delete and modify all paths.
 - URL shortening service with QR code generation capabilities

-The web application is built with REACT, Vite and TypeScript.
+The web application is built using React, Vite, and TypeScript, while the server is developed in Go and uses Redis as its database.
-The server is built with GO.

 ## Features